Advice levels

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 Authorities may treat public comments that criticise the Egyptian Government, security forces or Islam as illegal.
-Police have arrested foreigners who published critical social media posts.
+Police have arrested foreigners who published critical social media posts, including 'liking' pages.

 Possessing illegal drugs can lead to the death penalty, long prison sentences or deportation.